Informing carers in Croydon

-- Drop-in information, advice and support from an advice worker at the Carers Support Centre (Monday to Friday, 10am- 4pm)
+- Drop-in information, advice and support from an advice worker at the Carers Support Centre (Monday to Friday, 10am-1pm).

-- Special events for carers including the annual Carers' Information Day and Carers Week
+- Special events for carers, including Carers Week.

-- Offer Radar keys for disabled toilet access for £3 at the Carers Support Centre
+- Radar keys for disabled toilet access on sale for £3 at the Carers Support Centre.

 Get in touch

 The Carers Information Service is based at the Carers Support Centre.
 You can find the Carers Support Centre in Croydon town centre at 24 George Street, Croydon CR0 1PB (opposite George Street tram stop) - see a map.

 Not able to visit in person?
 Give us a call on 020 8649 9339, option 1 or email email@example.com.